asteyven/SET08103-base/labs/lab03a/README.md

 2. Pull the latest `develop` branch.
 3. Start a new feature branch for the issue.
 4. Once feature is finished, create JAR file.
-5. Update and test Docker configuration with Travis.
+5. Update and test Docker configuration with GitHub Actions.
 6. Update feature branch with `develop` to ensure feature is up-to-date.
 7. Check feature branch still works.
 8. Merge feature branch into `develop`.